JohnSomanza/Cloud-SOC-Honeynet/README.md

 ## Attack Maps After Hardening / Security Controls

-  >**Note**: All map queries actually returned no results due to no instances of malicious activity for the 24-hour period after hardening.
+  >**Note**: All map queries returned no results, indicating there were no instances of malicious activity detected during the 24-hour period following the hardening process.

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we applied security controls:
+The following table shows the metrics we measured in our environment for an additional 24 hours, after we applied security controls:
 <br />
-`Start Time:` 2024-02-19T18:12:23 <br/>
+`Start Time:` 2024-08-07T17:58:14 <br/>
-`Stop Time:` 2024-02-20T18:12:23
+`Stop Time:` 2024-08-08T17:58:14

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 865
+| SecurityEvent            | 9290
-| Syslog                   | 19
+| Syslog                   | 1
 | SecurityAlert            | 0
 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0